ansible-community/ara/doc/source/usage.rst

       --debug              Show tracebacks on errors.

     Commands:
       complete         print bash completion command
-      data list      Returns a list of recorded key/value pairs data show      Show details of a recorded key/value pair file list      Returns a list of files file show      Show details of a file generate html  Generates a static tree of the web application generate junit Generate junit stream from ara data help           print detailed help for another command host facts     Show facts for a host host list      Returns a list of hosts host show      Show details of a host play list      Returns a list of plays play show      Show details of a play playbook delete  Delete playbooks from the database. playbook list  Returns a list of playbooks playbook show  Show details of a playbook result list    Returns a list of results result show    Show details of a result task list      Returns a list of tasks task show      Show details of a task
+      data list        Returns a list of recorded key/value pairs data show        Show details of a recorded key/value pair file list        Returns a list of files file show        Show details of a file generate junit   Generate junit stream from ara data generate subunit Generate subunit binary stream from ARA data help             print detailed help for another command host facts       Show facts for a host host list        Returns a list of hosts host show        Show details of a host play list        Returns a list of plays play show        Show details of a play playbook delete  Delete playbooks from the database. playbook list    Returns a list of playbooks playbook show    Show details of a playbook result list      Returns a list of results result show      Show details of a result task list        Returns a list of tasks task show        Show details of a task

     # ara help result list
     usage: ara result list [-h] [-f {csv,json,table,value,yaml}] [-c COLUMN]